laravel/nova-docs/4.0/resources/README.md

 public static $showColumnBorders = true;
 ```

-This will display the table with borders on every table item:
+Setting this property to `true` will instruct Nova to display the table with borders on every table item:

 ![Table Column Borders](./img/resource-column-borders.png)